alcroito/digitalocean-dyndns/README.md

 **Advanced** mode allows updating *multiple* domains and records.
 Advanced mode can only be configured via the config file.
+It is also the (currently) only mode that supports ipv6 assignments.

 See [do_ddns.sample.toml](./config/do_ddns.sample.toml) for a sample configuration file.